 To answer "a," the Year-End Report must present estimates of the differences between the enacted levels and the actual outcome for all expenditures, along with a narrative discussion.
 Answer "b" if estimates of the differences for all expenditures are presented, but a narrative discussion is not included.
 Answer "c" if estimates of the differences are presented for some, but not all expenditures, regardless of whether a narrative discussion is included.
-Answer "d" if no estimates of the differences are presented in the Year-End Report d.
-No, estimates of the differences between the enacted levels and the actual outcome for expenditures are not presented.
+Answer "d" if no estimates of the differences are presented in the Year-End Report.